 This would be the first taste of how Scottish golf differed from golf back in the States, and I’ve gotta say – in that regard, I really liked it.

-- Designer: Willie Fernie, with more modern redesign by Phillip Mackenzie Ross, and Martin Ebert in 2016
+- Designer: Willie Fernie, with renovations done in the 1950s by Phillip Mackenzie Ross, and Martin Ebert in 2016

 - Built in: 1902 (Re-opened after WW2 in 1951)

 - Rank: #13 Greatest 100 Courses in the World (Golf Digest), #18 Top 100 Courses in the World (Golf)